Visit our keyboard shortcuts docs for details

 Karst systems in the Buffalo River drainage are associated with the Boone Formation.
 The Boone Formation is composed of limestone of the Mississipian age, and has intermittent chert layers near the top and bottom of the formation.
-Typically most of the larger cave systems are found in and near the upper and lower contacts of the Boone.
+Most of the larger cave systems in this area are found in and near the upper and lower contacts of the Boone.
 However, some of the cave systems have passages that extend into the upper (Mississipian and Pennsylvanian) and lower (Ordovician) stratigraphic layers.
 To learn more about how the Ozarks formed and the geology of the Buffalo River Valley visit the park's Climate and Geology page.

 Cave Closures and White Nose Syndrome

 One of the largest cave systems in Arkansas is Fitton Cave.
 Fitton Cave is open to experienced speleologists only, and a permit issued by the park geologist is required before entry.
 Besides the caves at Lost Valley and the Indian Rockhouse at Buffalo Point (Panther Cave and Indian Rock House) are open to unrestricted recreational caving; Back O'Beyond cave and Silver Hill cave are open for guided interpretive tours only.
 These recretaional closures are due to White Nose Syndrome, a fungal disease that has decimated bat populations in the eastern United States in recent years.
 White Nose Syndrome (WNS) is caused by a fungus that attacks bats' wings, noses, and ears while they are in hibernation.
 The white-nose fungus depletes the bats' energy reserves and causes them to prematurely awake from hibernation.
 Early awakening and excessive movement ultimately lead to the death of most affected bats.
 The fungus is transferred extremely easily from bat to bat and by clothing and boots that have been exposed to the fungus.
 This is one reason why most caves and mines at Buffalo National River are closed to the public.
 To learn more about WNS visit the park's Bats and White-Nose Syndrome page.